Breaking Stereotypes: Stuti Shukla

 MM: There is a common perception among students nowadays that they need a management degree simply to increase their job packages, but what according to you is the actual need for an MBA?

 SS: MBA provides you the versatility and platform to switch industries and functions if you desire to do that.
 It also provides broader business perspectives that groom you for general management and functional leader roles.
-Having said that, if your passion is in engineering, it’s all the more good as you could grow up to take on roles of high seniority on the technical side.
+Having said that, if your passion is in engineering, you could grow up to take on roles of high seniority on the technical side.
 In fact, the IT industry is ruled by techies, and a strong computer science engineer could make as much (and sometimes more) money than MBA grads, a few years out.
 I have been out of Chemical engineering for 20 years now, and cannot comment on the relative prospects in this segment.

 The choice is really about the track that you are most passionate about – technical vs. business.
 I would also recommend getting a few years of experience under your belt before considering an MBA.